Last updated: May 20, 2023

-If you want to go camping in Australia, at the very least you’re going to need a tent and a sleeping bag.
+If you want to go camping in Australia, at the very least, you will need a tent and a sleeping bag.
 But for a camping trip to be even more successful, a camping chair is going to add so much value.

 But what is the perfect camping chair?
-That’s going to depend largely on your personal needs, as there are so many different types and models, from the very basic folding chair to the more luxury directors chair.
+That will depend largely on your personal needs, as there are many different types and models, from the basic folding chair to the more luxurious director’s chair.

 To help narrow the field, we have reviewed seven of the highest-rated and best camping chairs in the Australian market.

 Helinox Chair Zero